 Credit, Degree Applicable

-An in-depth guide to career decision-making and career change and their impact on lifelong learning.
-Topics include self-assessment, assessment of the world of work, evaluation of options, and the creation of a career action plan.
-Focus is on the role of career development in contributing to a satisfying life.
-Helpful to people considering a career change or undecided about a college major.
+An in-depth guide to creating career options throughout life.
+Topics include career curiosity, self assessment, occupational health, career development over the life span, and influence of career choice on family and relationships.
+Emphasis on the role of career development in contributing to a satisfying and healthy life.
+Helpful to those considering a career change or undecided about a college major.

 After successful completion of this course, students will be able to:

 - Outcome 1: Assess early influences on career decision making and the emergence of self-initiation, innovation, and curiosity.